prashant-kapri/ramp-fe-challenge/README.md

 **Actual:** The **View more** button is visible even when transactions are filtered by employee. _You can even click **View more** button and get an unexpected result_

+**Solution:** Just by changing the position value from fixed to absolute, this bug can be taken care of.

 ##### Part 2

 **How to reproduce:**